Request our free guide on mindfulness and meditation.

-If you don't know how to meditate, we will teach you with basic, simple instructions.
+If you don't know how to meditate, we will teach you with simple instructions.

-If you already know how to meditate but need a short, insightful refresher - this is it!
+If you already know how to meditate but need a refresher, this is it!

 A consistent meditation practice has many scientifically-proven benefits, including: decreasing stress, reducing anxiety and depression, lowering blood pressure, promoting calm (reducing worry), helping with sleep, and lessening the effects of emotions such as fear, anger, sadness, et cetera.

-Moreover, it helps distance you from a compulsive mind and the non-stop thoughts it creates.
+Moreover, it helps distance you from a compulsive mind and its non-stop thoughts.

-Read our free guide and learn how to deal with the challenges your mind creates.
-We've laid it all out for you: short, simple, and informative.
+Read our free guide and begin learning about the challenges your mind creates, and how to deal with them.
+We've laid it all out for you: short, simple, and insightful.

 You can view our free guide on your computer, smartphone, or tablet.
-We try to send a link out immediately, but - at the latest - you should receive it within an hour of your request.
+We try to send a response immediately, but it may take a few hours for you to receive it.
 If you don't see an email in your Inbox, check your "Spam" folder.

 Fill out the form below to receive our free guide on mindfulness and meditation - why you should do it, and basic instructions on how.